bogdanoancea/neteventsimulator/README.md

 ### 3. Build and install GEOS as a static library

-A tested configuration is a static GEOS build installed under `C:/local/geos-ucrt64-static`.
+On Windows, **GEOS 3.10.7 is the newest supported version**.
+A tested configuration is a static GEOS 3.10.7 build installed under `C:/local/geos-ucrt64-static`.

 Example: